q-g-j/gentoo-stuff/boot/readme.md

 Update: Updated kernel to *sys-kernel/git-sources-5.15_rc5*<br/>
-Left the config on default and didn't apply any patches.
 The descriptions below are only valid for *sys-kernel/gentoo-sources:5.13.2*:

 Kernel config (for *sys-kernel/gentoo-sources:5.13.2*) tuned for the following system: